nikitagawde10/Job-Board-powered-by-Github-Jobs/README.md

                        ))}
 ```

-We use Grid component of Material UI to display all the job listings in a grid format which is responsive by adding the breakpoints for all screen resolutions ie xl={4} xs={12} md={3}
+We use Grid component of Material UI to display all the job listings in a grid format which is responsive by adding the breakpoints for all screen resolutions ie `xl={4} xs={12} md={3}`
 Now we can see all the job listings which are live on Github jobs site.

 ### 2. Header Component
-The header component is a functional component which we pass to the render() of App.js.
+The header component is a divison in App.js.
 It contains the header of our site which is the title and toggle button for light and dark modes.
 CSS attributes are used along with relative positions to match the mockups provided.

 ### 3. Implementing the Search bar functionality
 According to requirements we need to have search fields which would give us job listings based on a particular field value.
-To that we examine the API documentations and find out appending the search parameters in the API call will give us the required daa.
+To that we examine the API documentations and find out appending the search parameters in the API call will give us the required data.
 So we create a form to provide 2 search input fields, a check box and a search button and create functions based on the inputs provided.

 #### 3.1 Filter by title, company name or expertise
 To filter job listings by title, company name or expertise(java,python) we use the attribute description by appending